 - Alcoholism and drug addiction have not gone away (they will actually increase).

-- Opioid overdose deaths will continue to rise (over 3/4 of a million of our family members have died and still counting).
+- Opioid and other drug overdose deaths will continue to rise (over 3/4 of a million of our family members have died and still counting).

 There are another three facts that we must consider during this pandemic.